Carotid Intima Media Thickness (C-IMT Screening)

 - Images will be instantly captured on a monitor and will be sent to a radiologist for review.

 - Once your exam is complete, you do not need to check out with the front desk when you leave.

-- After the exam, your images will be sent electronically to one of our radiologists.
-This radiologist will review the information.
+- After the exam, your images will be sent electronically to a radiologist who will review the information.
 We will ask for your doctor’s name in order to send a copy of the results in the event that follow-up care is needed.
 A report will be sent to your provider, typically within one to two business days.